-Important Note: Pitch, Roll and Yaw angles represent rotation from the “origin” (0,0,0) of a 3-axis coordinate system. navX-MXP Pitch and Roll angles are referenced to earth’s gravity – so when navX-MXP is flat, Pitch and Roll angles should be 0.
+Important Note: Pitch, Roll and Yaw angles represent rotation from the “origin” (0,0,0) of a 3-axis coordinate system. navX-sensor Pitch and Roll angles are referenced to earth’s gravity – so when a navX-sensor is flat, Pitch and Roll angles should be very close to 0.

 The Yaw angle is different – Yaw is not referenced to anything external.
-When navX-MXP startup calibration completes, the Yaw angle is automatically set to 0 – thus at this point, 0 degrees represents where the “head” of the navX-MXP circuit board is pointing.
+When navX-sensor startup calibration completes, the Yaw angle is automatically set to 0 – thus at this point, 0 degrees represents where the “head” of the navX-sensor circuit board is pointing.
 The Yaw angle can be reset at any time after calibration completes if a new reference direction is desired.

 Linear Acceleration is a measure of the change in velocity in a specific direction.
 For example, when a car starts from a standstill (zero relative velocity) and travels in a straight line at increasing speeds, it is accelerating in the direction of travel.